 Modern slavery and debt bondage are serious violations of rights and we are determined to do what we can to end this.
 The success of our programs is reward enough, but we have also garnered international recognition for our efforts.
 In November 2016 , the Thomson Reuters Foundation recognized our work, awarding NXP the Stop Slavery Award in the “Policy and Implementation” category.
 This award is the first global recognition for businesses that have excelled in efforts to eradicate forced labor from their supply chains.

-The work of NXP and the U.N makes it clear that eradicating forced labor and human rights abuse is a collaborative and global effort – we cannot to this alone.
+The work of NXP and the U.N makes it clear that eradicating forced labor and human rights abuse is a collaborative and global effort—we cannot do this alone.
 Governments and businesses need to step up their efforts.
 We need support from the governments to address the problems within their respective countries at all levels.
 Businesses need to collaborate, learn from each other and implement within their company and supply chain.
 Besides that, the extensive supply chain needs to join us and take responsibility for preventing violations of their workers’ rights.
-If all parties involved increase cooperation and work closer together, then we can really start to eradicate these shameful practices once and for all.
-Let’s make forced labor history!
+If all parties involved increase cooperation and work closer together then we can really start to eradicate these shameful practices once and for all.
+Let’s make forced labor a thing of the past!

 Contact email@example.com for information regarding our Social Responsibility program.